 Sugar Plantation Interactive Locomotive Learning Park

-Waioli Corporation, dba Grove Farm museum, is expanding its Sugar Plantation Interactive Locomotive Learning Park, which currently “fires-up” the train on the second Thursday of each month.
+Waioli Corporation, dba Grove Farm museum, is expanding its Sugar Plantation Interactive Locomotive Learning Park.
 This project offers an opportunity to protect and share a large part of the distinctive Kauai sugar history as well as collect and archive surviving first hand personal stories as a memorial to the multi-cultural plantation laborers’.
 The Learning Park will come to life through interactive exhibits and actual use of the large plantation equipment collected throughout the plantation years as well as viewing historic films showing them in operation.

 We were thrilled when in 2017 the Hawaii State Legislature awarded a Grant in Aid for Phase I of the project $550,000.00!
 This funding will provide for the laying of track on the final 3500 feet of the mile-long historic steam train route, which includes the purchase and installation of the ballast, and the planning, installation of infrastructures for the construction of crucial reception/restroom facilities.